Pakistan never backed Haqqani network-spy chief

 Pakistan was designated a major non-NATO ally by the United States for its support of coalition military operations in Afghanistan after 9/11.

 But their relationship has been dogged by mistrust.
-Although regarded as critical to U.S. efforts to stabilize Afghanistan, Pakistan is often seen from Washington as an unreliable partner.
+Although regarded as critical to U.S. efforts to stabilise Afghanistan, Pakistan is often seen from Washington as an unreliable partner.

 Following U.S. accusations that some in the Pakistani government have aided anti-U.S. militants, Congress is reevaluating its 2009 promise to triple non-military aid to Pakistan to a total of $7.5 billion over five years.